Ozumba: History

 Ozumba was under the religious jurisdiction of Tlalmanalco.
 The bishops and other administrators eventually ceased being monks, with these duties handed over to regular clergy.
-From 1773 to 1813, a large number of priests were assigned to the parish, which only two staying long term.
+From 1773 to 1813, a large number of priests were assigned to the parish, with only two staying long term.

 During the Mexican War of Independence, Morelos’ success in Cuautla forced viceroy Felix Calleja to retreat to Ozumba with more than 200 wounded.
 After Independence and the erection of the State of Mexico, Ozumba became a municipality in 1825, when the area had about 4,000 inhabitants. "de Alzate" was added to the official name in 1879.

 From 1860 to 1870, the area was plagued by a bandit group known as Los Plateados.
 The first train arrived in 1882, connecting Ozumba with the outside world, especially Cuautla and Mexico City.
 This contact resulted in the replacement of Nahuatl with Spanish as the dominant language.

 During the Mexican Revolution, Ozumba was on the border of lands controlled by the government and those controlled by the rebels, leading to significant violence here, including the derailment of the train by Zapatista troops.
 Ozumba remained mostly in government hands, but the Zapatistas attacked frequently, capturing it for brief periods on two occasions.
 The violence ended in 1917, and the town has been mostly quiet since.
 The original municipal palace was demolished in the 1950s and replaced with the current one.
 The municipal market was constructed in the 1970s.

 Violence returned to the town when gunmen, presumably from "La Familia Michoacana" drug cartel, shot up municipal president Luis Alfredo Galicia Arrieta's house in the town in the middle of the night in December 2009.